September 3, 1921

 Your letter reached me in due season and I was glad to hear from you.
 I was surprised when I went over to Lelas[1] to find you gone.[2]
 I had a pleasant time there.
 Lela was so good and kind and thoughtful.
 It made J-[3] & I both feel good.
 I went to Rosehill[4] Friday morning, then to the Drs & had the spot burned out of my cheek, then started for here Saturday at 2 oclock.
 Stayed in Milwaukee 2 hours, reached here at 830.
 Stayed with a lovely old lady for four days.
 She boarded us & roomed us & fed us up beautifully for $10.00.
 Then the 1st we came here.
 The cottage was untidy looking and as we had nothing much to fix it up with, the outlook was poor, but a neighbor loaned me 4 strips of matting and a rug and 2 quilts and we went down, took 2 pails & brooms, washed the porch walls & floor & screen, put down the matting, moved the furniture around, made up our cots.
 A lady sent us a beautiful bunch of gladiolas, a bottle of berries, a glass of jelly, a pan of apples & a pan of grapes, tomatoes & cucumbers & doughnuts, so we have started on our way.
 Leroy is going to give us a chicken for to morrow.
 K-[5] floated in on us yesterday aft, found a way across country.
 Will go to C-[6] Monday Noon to be ready for work Tuesday morning.
 I had a letter from Aunt Laura[7] to night.
 She is living in San Francisco.
 Her address is 176 Belvidere St.

 The first night I was here I cried all night.
 Many sad memories met me, but God in his infinite grace sustained me and comforted me.
-I think often of you and have made so many years.
+I think often of you. [looks like the a portion had been erased] and have made so many years.
 The girls went down town tonight to get some things for over Labor Day.
 It is a gala time every Saturday night, the band plays & all the towns people & surrounding country meet & exchange greetings & do their trading.
 Remember me to H- & E-[8] & love to yourself.

 Girls send love & I must close as it is bed time.